felixjwong/protocol/README.md

 </ul>
 Typical installation times range from minutes to hours.
 Details on installation and the packages required are provided in the protocol.

+For running the computational steps provided in the accompanying Jupyter notebook ("Tutorial.ipynb"), refer to the "requirements.txt" file in this repository for Python packages required and corresponding version numbers.

 <!-- Aims -->
 ## Aims

 The accompanying protocol presents an explainable deep learning platform that enables vast chemical spaces to be mined and the chemical substructures underlying predicted activity to be identified.
 The platform relies on Chemprop, a software package implementing graph neural networks as a deep learning model architecture.
+In contrast to similar approaches, graph neural networks have been shown to be state-of-the-art for molecular property prediction.
 Focusing on discovering structural classes of antibiotics, the protocol provides guidelines for experimental data generation, model implementation, and model explainability and evaluation.
 The protocol does not require coding proficiency or specialized hardware, and it can be executed in as little as 1-2 weeks, starting from data generation and ending in the testing of model predictions.
 The platform can be broadly applied to discover structural classes of other small molecules, including anti-cancer, anti-viral, and senolytic drugs, as well as to discover structural classes of inorganic molecules with desired physical and chemical properties.

 <!-- GETTING STARTED -->